 One should not assume that students are automatically eligible to work in the United States.
-USCIS considers unauthorized employment to be the most serious violation of F-1 status.
-Students should consult with their advisors in the HIO before accepting any employment.
+U.S. Citizenship and Immigration Services considers unauthorized employment to be the most serious violation of F-1 status.
+Students should consult the International Center before accepting or beginning any employment.
 The International Center can help with matters pertaining to applications for employment authorization.

-Depending upon your circumstances, your procedure for leaving the U.S. may be different.
+Depending upon your circumstances, your procedure for departing the United States may be different.
 Review the information in the section below that applies to your situation.

 Recommended documents to carry when travelling internationally.
 Only show documents requested.